boutinb/Active-Record-for-CakePHP/README.md

 -------------------
 I needed also a possiblility to have subclasses of ActiveRecord.
 For example I had an Action model, but I needed to define subclasses for each kind of action.
 A subclass action may use a (sub) model or not.
 For this I told the behavior to check whether the Model has the function getActiveRecordProperties(), and if yes it calls it before it builds a new ActiveRecord.
-This function tells the behavior what is the real ActiveAcion name it must called, with which model and with which data.
+This function tells the behavior what is the real ActiveAction name it must call, with which model and with which data.
 Here an example:

 My model Action has a column type.
 This column will determine which kind of ActiveRecord class it must call.
 Then in the Action model, I have added this function: